 How to make your own accompaniment using a piano lead sheet

 The great thing about using piano lead sheets is that they’re a jumping-off point for creating your own arrangement.
-There are lots of ways to create an accompaniment using the chord symbols on piano lead sheets.
+There are many ways to create an accompaniment using the chord symbols.
 You might want to play each chord only when you see a new chord symbol, or you might want to play the chords once every beat.
-You can break the chords up, for example playing the bass note on the beat and the rest of the notes between the beats, or by playing the notes of the chords in arpeggios.
+You can break the chords up; for example, try playing the bass notes on the beat and the rest of the notes between the beats, or by playing all the chord notes individually, as in arpeggios.

 Get creative!
 There are always hundreds of different ways to play a song.
 As soon as you’re comfortable with the basic arrangement, start experimenting and find your own way to play!